Live

 "how many Polymarket traders actually make money?"

-Claude wrote the aggregate, knew to use the pre-aggregated wallet_stats table instead of scanning 72M raw trades, handled the PnL-coalescing quirk (we store a reconciled figure and a computed fallback), and came back with the headline:
+Claude wrote the aggregate, knew to use the pre-aggregated wallet_stats table instead of scanning 1.3B raw trades, handled the PnL-coalescing quirk, and came back with the headline:

 Then I kept pulling the thread, one plain-English question at a time: